watson-developer-cloud/salesforce-sdk/README.md

 The `force-app/main/test` folder contains the example calls for each service.
 These examples are used for functional testing of services.
 Developers can use them for reference and testing the installed SDK.

-## Language Translator v2 deprecation notice
-The v2 Language Translator API will no longer be available after July 31, 2018.
-To take advantage of the latest service enhancements, migrate to the v3 API.
-View the [Migrating to Language Translator v3](https://console.bluemix.net/docs/services/language-translator/migrating.html) page for more information.

 ## Contributing

 If you're interested in helping to make this project better, see [Contributing.md](.github/Contributing.md).